Sleep deprivation

 The Centers for Disease Control and Prevention's (CDC) recommendations for the amount of sleep needed decrease with age.

-Sleep deprivation, also known as sleep insufficiency or sleeplessness, is the condition of not having adequate duration or quality of sleep to support decent alertness, performance, and health.
+Sleep deprivation, also known as sleep insufficiency or sleeplessness, is the health condition of not having adequate duration or quality of sleep to support proper alertness, performance, and health.
 It can be either chronic or acute and may vary widely in severity.
-This means it can happen over both short and long periods of time.
-Sleep is important because adequate sleep, or restful sleep, is essential for maintaining your overall health, brain performance, emotional regulation, and metabolic balance.
+This means it can occur over both short and long periods.
+Sleep is important because adequate sleep, or restful sleep, is essential for maintaining overall health, brain performance, emotional regulation, and metabolic balance.
 Persistent sleep insufficiency can contribute to cognitive decline, emotional instability, and biological wear that has effects similar to accelerated aging.
-Scientific research demonstrates overwhelming evidence that inadequate sleep produces chronic consequences for overall health, ranging from attentional lapses to long-term neurodegenerative changes.
+Scientific research demonstrates that inadequate sleep produces chronic consequences for overall health, ranging from attentional lapses to long-term neurodegenerative changes.

 The human body and most living organisms depend on sleep for neural recovery.
 All known animals sleep or exhibit some form of sleep behavior, and the importance of sleep is self-evident for humans, as nearly a third of a person's life is spent sleeping.
-Sleep deprivation is common as it affects about one-third of the population.
+Sleep deprivation is common, affecting about one-third of the population.

-The National Sleep Foundation recommends that adults aim for 7 hours of sleep per night.
+The US National Sleep Foundation recommends that adults aim for 7 hours of sleep per night.
 Children and teenagers require even more sleep, ranging from 8–16 hours per night.
 For healthy young individuals with normal sleep, the appropriate sleep duration for school-aged children is between 9 and 11 hours.
 Acute sleep deprivation occurs when a person sleeps less than usual or does not sleep at all for a short period, typically lasting one to two days.
-However, if the sleepless pattern persists without external factors, it may lead to chronic sleep issues.
+However, if sleeplessness persists without external factors, it may lead to chronic sleep issues.
 Chronic sleep deprivation occurs when a person routinely sleeps less than the amount required for proper functioning.
-The amount of sleep needed can depend on sleep quality, age, pregnancy, and level of sleep deprivation.
+The amount of sleep needed depends on factors such as sleep quality, age, pregnancy, and the level of sleep deprivation.
 Sleep deprivation is linked to various adverse health outcomes, including cognitive impairments, mood disturbances, and increased risk for chronic conditions.
 A meta-analysis published in Sleep Medicine Reviews indicates that individuals who experience chronic sleep deprivation are at a higher risk for developing conditions such as obesity, diabetes, and cardiovascular diseases.

 Insufficient sleep has been linked to weight gain, high blood pressure, diabetes, depression, heart disease, and strokes.
 Sleep deprivation can also lead to high anxiety, irritability, erratic behavior, poor cognitive functioning and performance, and psychotic episodes.
 A chronic sleep-restricted state adversely affects the brain and cognitive function.
 However, in a subset of cases, sleep deprivation can paradoxically lead to increased energy and alertness; although its long-term consequences have never been evaluated, sleep deprivation has even been used as a treatment for depression.